What data is declared in Intrastat?

 In the statistical declaration, the arrivals of goods from Member States into Finland as well as dispatches from Finland to Member States are declared.
 A condition for statistical data to be included in the compilation is that the goods physically cross the Finnish border.
 An exception to this rule are seagoing vessels and aircraft (unladen weight over 2000 kg) and goods delivered to and from offshore installations.

 There are also exceptions in declaring sea products and spacecraft.
-On this same page, there is more information under the header Points to consider.

 Goods to be included in the statistics are both goods manufactured within the EU as well as goods originating in a third country that have been customs cleared and released into free circulation in the EU, and that have gained Community status (T2 goods).